chirag0303/Trading-Data-Analysis/README.md

     4. Time
     5. Getpass

-  ## REQUIREMENTS
+ ### REQUIREMENTS
 - Python3
 - MySQL command line client
 - Install the libraries using pip.
   - pip install mysql-connector
   - pip install tk
   - and other libraries (if already not installed).

 ### SETUP
 - Use .sql dump for sample database
 - In Mysql, use cmd:
     - SOURCE path-to-the-data.sql
 - Make sure to change the password in python file (Line 10) with your MySQL client password.

+### POST-SETUP
+- Username - demo
+- Password - #demo
+- Their are more users.
+Find them in sql dump.